 4. Arco brings in your lessons

-Arco responds accordingly, describing the relevant lessons, the teacher's advice, recurring student patterns, and exact citations back to the source material.
+Arco responds accordingly, describing the relevant lessons, the teacher's advice, recurring student patterns, and citations back to the source material.

 5. Ask Arco to connect the two